blmoore/blog/_posts/2014-08-26-scottish_independence.md

 If we accept the above models as a reasonable estimate of the expected poll response at a given time, we can analyse the residuals of actual poll results and look for systematic biases.
 In theory, with a respectable sample size (all have ~1000) and a reasonably well-stratified sampling method, we might expect polls results to be roughly normally distributed around the expected polls result &mdash; regardless of who comissioned or performed the poll.

-Here are the distributions per poll publisher or commisioner, note that these are only for those who commisioned more than 1 poll in this dataset, and only those that my regex has been able to pick out.
+Here are the distributions per poll publisher or commisioner, note that these are only for those who commisioned more than a single poll in this dataset, and only those that my regex has been able to pick out.

 <a href="{{ site.baseurl }}/img/indyref_YesBiasNewspapers.png" target="_blank">
 <img class="imgfull" src="{{ site.baseurl }}/img/indyref_YesBiasNewspapers_thumb.png" />